 Located right in the heart of medieval Florence, the Bargello dates from 1255.
 The palace was first a barracks and prison and then the seat of government.
 It was the architectural inspiration for the Palazzo Vecchio in the Piazza della Signoria.

 In 1865, the Bargello opened as a museum by royal decree.
 In the 19th century, it was restored to its former glory.
 The halls and galleries of the Bargello are arranged around a large open courtyard.

 Inside the courtyard, you’ll find an arched colonnade, arched windows, and magnificent sculptures.
 There’s a monumental exterior staircase built in the 14th century by Neri di Fioravante.
 On the stone wall above the staircase are the coat of arms of aristocratic families that served as judges in Florence.

-The rooms in the Bargello aren't arranged chronologically and are somewhat illogical.
-It's easy to get lost or disoriented.
+The rooms in the Bargello aren’t arranged chronologically and are somewhat illogical.
+It’s easy to get lost or disoriented in the large museum.

 Here are the 15 must see artworks you should put on your Bargello check list: